On Feb, 25 2020

 The shorter your page, the quicker your page visitor will be able to hit that CTA to buy and the less likely they become of dropping off.
 Remove distractions using data and watch your conversions increase.

-2. A/B Test personalization strategies on your landing page
+2. A/B Test personalization strategies on your e-commerce landing page

 Screenshot from Apposta, “Men’s Shirts” landing page